-There are sections of sidewalk in the East Long Street area that are inadequate or that do not comply with Americans with Disabilities Act (ADA) standards.
-This project would construct new sections of sidewalk in LMI areas where there are currently gaps along East Long Street, replace degraded sections of sidewalk, and improve access to those with disabilities and the public in general by constructing ADA-compliant ramps at intersections.
-Disabled persons will benefit from increased accessibility in the neighborhood.
+There are sections of sidewalk on Carson City's east side that are inadequate or that do not comply with Americans with Disabilities Act (ADA) standards.
+This project would construct new sections of sidewalk in LMI areas where there are currently gaps on Woodside Drive between Airport Road and Highway 50 East and in the neighborhood between 5th Street and Little Lane.
+The City will construct new sidewalks, replace degraded sidewalks, and add corner curb cut ramps in an effort to improve pedestrian safety and ADA-compliant accessibility.
 The City will contribute by designing the improvements, managing the construction project, and inspecting the improvements.